qiskit-community/qiskit-experiments/CONTRIBUTING.md

 1. Create a new tag with the version number and push it to github
 2. Change the `main` version to the next release version.

 The release automation processes will be triggered by the new tag and perform the following steps:

 1. Create a stable branch for the new minor version from the release tag on the `main` branch
-2. Build and upload binary wheels to pypi
+2. Build and upload binary wheels to PyPI
 3. Create a github release page with a generated changelog
 4. Generate a PR on the meta-repository to bump the qiskit-experiments version and meta-package version.

 The `stable/*` branches should only receive changes in the form of bug fixes.

-### Proposing a new experiment

-If there is an experiment you would like to see as part of this package, you can write a new experiment proposal by creating a new experiment proposal issue.
-The issue template will ask you to fill in details about the experiment type, protocol, analysis, and implementation, which will give us the necessary information to decide whether the experiment is feasible to implement and useful to include in the package library.